Protesting? Here's How To Help Keep Your Family Safe From COVID-19 When You Go Home

 If you live with others, she says, "you really have to do a risk calculation about who you're living with, who you care for, what your job might be."
 That's because it's hard to keep a safe distance in large crowds, and often protests involve other high-risk activities like singing and chanting, which can spread the virus.
 If your household includes vulnerable people, such as an elderly grandparent or someone who is immunocompromised, she says, consider an alternate form of protest – like a car caravan.

-Like many public health experts, including those at the World Health Organization, Pierre, who is African-American, says she thinks the demonstrations are necessary, even in the midst of the coronavirus pandemic.
+Like many public health experts, including those at the World Health Organization, Pierre, who is African American, says she thinks the demonstrations are necessary, even in the midst of the coronavirus pandemic.

 "COVID has fed off the pandemic of racism," she says, noting that the coronavirus has taken a disproportionate toll on black and brown communities.
 But she says, even so, that those who choose to demonstrate need to realize that "it's not just your life that you're potentially jeopardizing."